newlandsvalley/tunebank-node/README.md

 ## Export as JSON

 Excellent facilities exist within postgres to export data as rows of JSON records.
 The `export` directory contains example scripts that can be run via `psql` and which respectively export users, Scandi tunes and Scandi comments.
 These can be used to export all tunebank data in a format suitable for later import.

+The only downside is that postgres prefaces escape sequences such as `"\n"` with a further backslash.
+This particularly affects tune ABC and comments and has to be cleaned up by the importer.

+## Import of exported JSON files

+Import (of previously exported JSON files) is similar to migration.
+First bundle the importation package - `npm run bundle-importation` which produces a runnable javascript file - `import.js` and copy this to the home directory of your production server and make it an executable.

+Again, exportation assumes the same subdirectory - `conf` that the server relies on.
+It also requires a directory named `export` where the files previously exported from Tunebank live.

+As for migration, it uses a naturalistic command line.
+For example:

+  * .\import.js users
+  * .\import.js english tunes
+  * .\import.js scandi comments